mauriziodapor/POLARe/README.md

 ------------------------

 As the z axis was chosen along the direction of particle incidence, when Pz=1 the spin-polarization of the beam is longitudinal.
-When the beam is spin-polarized with transverse polarization, i.e. when Px and/or Py are set to be different from zero, the DESCS depends on the azimuthal angle and on the spin-polarization as well.
+When the beam is spin-polarized with transverse polarization, i.e., when Px and/or Py are set to be different from zero, the DESCS depends on the azimuthal angle and on the spin-polarization as well.

 The "INPUT/screening.txt" file contains all the parameters necessary for calculating the screening function.
 From Z=1 to Z=17: Best fit of the Hartree-Fock atomic model [H.L.
 Cox Jr. and R.A.
 Bonham, The Journal of Chemical Physics 47, 2599 (1967)].
 From Z=18 to Z=54: Best fit of the Dirac-Hartree-Fock-Slater atomic model [H.L.
 Cox Jr. and R.A.
 Bonham, The Journal of Chemical Physics 47, 2599 (1967)].
 From Z=55 to Z=92: Best fit of the Dirac-Hartree-Fock-Slater atomic model [F. Salvat, J.D.
 Martinez, R. Mayol, J. Parellada, Physical Review A 36, 467 (1987)].
 In order to use the screening function of Salvat et al. even in the range of atomic numbers Z = 1-54, it is necessary to rename the file "INPUT/Salvatetal1987.txt" which must become "INPUT/screening.txt".